 Aclasta Osteoporosis information.
 Aclasta is an Osteoporosis drug distributed in Europe and in Australia.
 In the United States, Acalsta is distributed under a different name, Reclast.
 This is the exact same drug as Aclasta.
 It just has a different name.

 Osteoporosis treatment with Aclasta (Reclast) appeals to those of use who prefer not to be taking daily or weekly pills.
 There is nothing to remember with this drug!
-(And most doctors' office staff are willing to keep track of your treatment date and they will call you when it is time for you to make an appointment and come in for your annual infusion.
+(And most doctors' office staff are willing to keep track of your treatment date and call you when it is time for you to make an appointment and come in for your annual infusion.

-After one study, The Pivotal Fracture Trial, showed that Aclasta both increased bone strength and reduced fractures of the hip, spine and other areas such as wrists, arms, legs and/or ribs, the drug was approved for use by those with documented bone loss.
+After one study, The Pivotal Fracture Trial, showed that Aclasta both increased bone strength and reduced fractures of the hip, spine and other areas such as wrists, arms, legs and/or ribs, it was approved for use by those with documented bone loss.

-Back when Aclasta was approved, it was the only treatment that was shown to reduce fractures at ALL the key sites where Osteoporosis fractures usually occur: hips, spine, wrists, arms, legs and ribs.
+When Aclasta was approved, it was the only treatment that had been shown to reduce fractures at ALL the key sites where Osteoporosis fractures usually occur: hips, spine, wrists, arms, legs and ribs.